lon10/tz-service/Readme.md

 bundle exec rake offsets:actualize
 ```

-To ensure that your offsets is actual make this task regularly
+To ensure that your offsets is actual make this task regularly.

 Done!